 Twin Cities Climate Resiliency Initiative

-Green Minneapolis’ Twin Cities Climate Resiliency Initiative is a public/private partnership focused on significantly expanding the urban tree canopy across the City of Minneapolis and the 7 county Twin Cities metropolitan area.
+Green Minneapolis’ Twin Cities Climate Resiliency Initiative is a public/private partnership focused on significantly expanding the urban tree canopy across Minneapolis and the 7 county Twin Cities metropolitan area.
 Designed to address the most harmful impacts of climate change on our region’s residents, it is a 20 year vision to increase the Metro area’s tree canopy by 30% through planting and maintaining millions of additional trees on public and private lands.
 This initiative includes identifying new funding sources for tree planting and maintenance, including establishing Minnesota’s first Urban Tree Carbon Offset Program.

 A key new funding source for the Twin Cities Climate Resiliency Initiative is the establishment of the first urban forestry carbon offset program in Minnesota.